contentstack/contentstack-reactnative-graphql-example/README.md

 ## Step 2: Add a publishing environment

 [Add a publishing environment](https://www.contentstack.com/docs/guide/environments#add-an-environment) to publish your content in Contentstack.
 Provide the necessary details as per your requirement.
-Read more about [environments](https://www.contentstack.com/docs/guidtens).
+Read more about [environments](https://www.contentstack.com/docs/guide/environments).

 ## Step 3: Import content types
 For this app, we need one content type: Product Here’s what it is needed for:
 -   **Product**: Lets you add the product content into your app

 For quick integration, we have already created the content type.
 [Download the content types](https://github.com/contentstack/contentstack-reactnative-graphql-example/raw/master/ContentTypes.zip) and [import](https://www.contentstack.com/docs/guide/content-types#importing-a-content-type) it to your stack.
-(If needed, you can [create your own content types](https:/cs/guide/content-types#rting-a-content-type).
+(If needed, you can [create your own content types](https://www.contentstack.com/docs/guide/content-types#creating-a-content-type).
 Read more about [Content Types](https://www.contentstack.com/docs/guide/content-types)

-Now that all the content types arecredy, let’s add some content for your Product app.
+Now that all the content types are ready, let’s add some content for your Product app.

 ## Step 4: Add content

-[Create](https://www.contentstack.com/docs/guide/content-management#add-a-new-entry) and [publish](https://www.contentstack.com/docs/guide/content-management#publish-an-entry) entries for thereti-content type.
+[Create](https://www.contentstack.com/docs/guide/content-management#add-a-new-entry) and [publish](https://www.contentstack.com/docs/guide/content-management#publish-an-entry) entries for the 'Product' content type.

 Now that we have created the sample data, it’s time to use and configure the presentation layer.